IgnacioTejeraPicossi/learning-with-ai/README.md

 ## Usage
 - Click any button to call the backend API and display the result.
 - For "Micro-Lesson", enter a topic and click the button for a custom lesson.
+- Use the **Clear** button in each section to reset the input and result for that feature.
 - Hover over any button or input for a helpful tooltip/hint.
+- Progress is tracked and shown in the dashboard at the top.
 - If no valid OpenAI key is set, you will see a mocked response.

 ---